applidium/ADTransitionController/README.md

 ## Going Further

-If you want to totally take control of the `ADTranstionController` API, feel free to create your own transitions and animations!
+If you want to totally take control of the `ADTransitionController` API, feel free to create your own transitions and animations!
 All you need to do is to subclass `ADDualTransition` or `ADTransformTransition` and implement a `init` method.

 The simplest example of a custom transition is the `ADFadeTransition` class.
 The effect is simple: the inViewController fades in.
 For this the inViewController changes its opacity from 0 to 1 and the outViewController from 1 to 0.